Frequently Asked Questions

 Does DrapeStyle offer In-Home Consulting?

 We sure do.
-We currently offer Shop at Home Services for Drapery and Roman Shades in Orange County, CA. and Phoenix, AZ.
+We currently offer Shop at Home Services for Drapery and Roman Shades in Phoenix, AZ.
 We are adding additional cities all of the time.

 Does DrapeStyle offer Motorization for Drapery and Window Treatments?